Niklas Strömstedt

-Bo Anders Niklas Strömstedt (born 25 July 1958) is a Swedish singer, songwriter, musician, record producer and actor.
+Bo Anders Niklas Strömstedt (born 25 July 1958) is a Swedish singer, songwriter and actor.

 Early life

-Niklas Strömstedt was born on 25 July 1958 in Lund as the first child of Margareta (née Henriksson) and Bo Strömstedt.
+Bo Anders Niklas Strömstedt was born on 25 July 1958 in Lund, Sweden, to Gunhild Margareta (née Henriksson) and Bo Eugén Strömstedt.
+Strömstedt was raised in the Stockholm suburb of Hagsätra, alongside his younger sister, Lotten.

-Strömstedt's sister, Lotten, is four years his junior.
-Strömstedt was raised in the Stockholm suburb of Hagsätra.
-Strömstedt attended Adolf Fredrik's Music School in Stockholm.
+Strömstedt attended Adolf Fredrik's Music School.

 Career

 Strömstedt played the keyboards on Ulf Lundell's recordings and tours from the late 1970s to the end of the 1980s.

+In 1989, Strömstedt released his third studio album, En gång i livet.

 Strömstedt's most recognised hit as a solo artist is the song "Om", reaching number one on the Swedish chart and Svensktoppen in 1990.
 He also had success with the album Halvvägs till framtiden released in 1992 with the hits "Oslagbara" and "Bilderna av dej".
 In 1994 he formed the music group GES with Orup and Anders Glenmark.

 Melodifestivalen

 Strömstedt wrote music and lyrics to "I morgon är en annan dag", with which Christer Björkman won Melodifestivalen 1992.
 In Melodifestivalen 2008 he participated himself as a wildcard in the fourth heat in Karlskrona.
 He finished last.